skip to content

 }

-When an old grid design loads, a migrateToV2 step reads the legacy art position, text stack, and shadow settings and reconstructs the equivalent free layout — same look, now fully movable.
-It even carries the legacy fields through untouched, so if that version flag ever got lost, the design still degrades gracefully back to the grid.
+When an old grid design loads, a migrateToV2 step reads the legacy art position, text stack, and shadow settings and rebuilds the same look as a free layout, so everything is movable from that point on.
+It also carries the legacy fields through untouched, so if the version flag ever got lost, the design still falls back to the grid instead of breaking.

 The URL Is Still The Document